 - 13-3.
 (Paper only.)
 If you toss a fair coin, you should expect to get heads half the time, right?
 Well, hopefully the previous problem has convinced you that with large numbers of flips, getting heads exactly half the time is actually a pretty rare event.
 But you should expect to get heads close to half the time.
 How close is close?
 Understanding that is the point of this problem.
 You will analyze that by looking at the fluctuations around the expected value of 50%.
-You are welcome to work in groups for this, just make sure you are a full participant and that you understand everything that's going on. - (a) Toss a coin 50 times.
+You are welcome to work in groups for this, just make sure you are a full participant and that you understand everything that's going on. - (a) Toss a coin 100 times.
 After each toss write down how many total heads you have gotten, along with the fraction of total tosses which have resulted in heads.
-I recommend you keep track of this in a spreadsheet program as you go along.
 Here's some sample data I made up, just to show you what I mean:

-Number of toss, N Cumulative number of heads Fraction of heads
+Number of toss, N Cumulative number Fraction of heads

+of heads

 1 0 0

 2 1 0.5

 3 2 0.667

 4 3 0.75

 5 3 0.6

 6 4 0.667

 (b) Now calculate the difference between your "Fraction of heads" and the expected value of 0.5.
-(Again, I'd use a spreadsheet program for all of this.)
+I'd use a spreadsheet program for all of this.
 That's the statistical fluctuation in your results.
 Using statistical techniques similar to the previous problem, it can be shown that most of the time the absolute value of the difference from the expected value will be less than $1/\sqrt{N}$.
 To show that that is indeed the case, plot your difference as a function of N, the number of tosses.
 On the same graph plot these two functions: $f_1(N) = 1/\sqrt{N}$ and $f_2(N) = -1/\sqrt{N}$.
 Your graph should nearly always stay in between the f_1 and f_2 curves.